 Help parents prevent issues from arising in the first instance

 Our philosophy is that if you do not want your child to be disadvantaged and/or be part of the negative statistics then you need to set him/her on the path to success from very early on in life – long before formal education starts.
-It is why we have written articles like Catch them Young, Surely Social Media Has No Impact on Grades, In Search of the Perfect School, the The Eleven Plus Exams amongst others.
+It is why we have blogs like Catch them Young, Surely Social Media Has No Impact on Grades and In Search of the Perfect School amongst others.
 Being prepared and having the right information well ahead rather than last-minute means your child will be well positioned and have a head start as you are able to make the most of what is available.
 We would rather that you set a child on the right path from the start than be on the back foot, reacting to issues arising or correcting wrong choices made because you didn’t have or didn’t apply the right information.

 Support talented young people in pushing back the boundaries

 Typically these are already on the right track and have the top grades / predicted top grades but may not have the know-how or enough information to give them an advantage.
 Our aim is to help them achieve the best that they can and not settle for second best.
-It is why we shine the spotlight on STEM Careers, Russell Group Universities, Degree Apprenticeships and continue to post the opportunities from leading universities and careers on our social media sites as we discover them.
+It is why we shine the spotlight on What Soft Skills are and how to develop them, STEM Careers, Russell Group Universities, Degree Apprenticeships and continue to share the best opportunities for students as we discover them.

 There are a number of organisations that run FREE programmes to help improve social mobility.
 The purpose of the programmes they run is to raise the aspirations of talented young people from minority communities.
 The expectation is that through coaching, mentoring and focused participation in these schemes, these young talents will begin to see possibilities and will develop the confidence to apply to leading universities and/or choose leading professions.